Horizontal Rule in Markdown: Syntax, Examples, and Best Practices

 Now the blank line tells the parser that My Heading is a paragraph and --- is a thematic break.
 Other common mistakes with horizontal rules in Markdown include:

-• Using fewer than three characters: -- does not produce a horizontal rule.
-The minimum is three matching characters.
+--does not produce a horizontal rule.
+The minimum is three matching characters. - Mixing character types:

 The Markdown Guide reinforces this advice: always include blank lines before and after thematic breaks for compatibility.
-For a companion reference on the same element using different terminology, see our markdown horizontal line guide.
+For a companion reference on the same element using different terminology, see our complete Markdown cheat sheet for a full syntax reference.

 How Do Markdown Renderers Style Horizontal Rules?